-Beth has come to in the middle of a hospital that is no different from any of the places The Walking Dead has introduced us to in the past.
+Beth has awoken in a hospital that is no different from any of the places The Walking Dead has introduced us to in the past.
 As always, everything looks too good to be true and then we find out it is.
 This hospital is fully functional with security, food, and protection from the zombies that cannot enter the building from underground.
 The price to pay is steep depending on who you are and what your circumstances are.
-Dawn, the leader of this group has a pay back system in place to ensure that the hospital is always fully functional.
-Any life saving services that have been received have to be paid back by doing service.
+Dawn, the leader of this group has a payback system in place to ensure that the hospital is always fully functional.
+Any life-saving services that have been received have to be paid back by doing service.
 Any food that is consumed has to be paid back too.
 Unfortunately, Dawn has no intention of ever letting anyone go, so those on staff are always paying back for what they have used.
-A never ending cycle of slavery.
+A never-ending cycle of slavery.

-Beth was hurt from fighting zombies, when she was last with Darryl, and now has to pay back for the services that helped save her life, by working as a nurse.
+Beth was hurt from fighting zombies when she was last with Darryl and now has to pay back for the services that helped save her life, by working as a nurse.
 Nothing makes her qualified for the position but she is fully dressed in scrubs and assists the only doctor on staff.
-A girl named Joan who had been bitten is dragged in, and although she would prefer to die, the doctor cuts off her bitten arm, in a attempt to save her life.
-She doesn’t want to return to the prison she lived in once and she lashes at Dawn for not having control of her cops.
+A girl named Joan who had been bitten is dragged in, and although she would prefer to die, the doctor cuts off her bitten arm, in an attempt to save her life.
+She doesn’t want to return to the prison she lived in once and she lashes at Dawn for not having control of one her perverted cops.

 Let’s run down how this seemingly innocent system is entirely corrupt.